Dubbo Anglican Church

 Dubbo Anglican faces the challenges of ageing congregations and few families or young people.
 Recently employing new leadership dedicated to younger demographics, our support will ensure these and other ministry activities continue to develop: bringing the good news of Jesus to more people in the city, and growing the faith and love of Jesus in those who already know Him as Lord and Saviour.

-• Andrew Thornhill, along with his wife Kath and their children, Hudson (Year 12) and Matilda (Year 9), relocated from Perth to SMBC for his studies.
+Andrew Thornhill, along with his wife Kath and their children: Hudson (currently on a gap year) and Matilda (year 11), relocated from Perth to SMBC for his studies.
 The Rev’d Andrew Thornhill was joyfully welcomed to Dubbo and commissioned as Rector of Dubbo Anglican and Archdeacon of the North-West on 3 February 2024.

 Dubbo Anglican is part of the Anglican Diocese of Bathurst with a mission “to know Jesus and to make him known.”
 The church approaches their mission by building each other in the word of God, equipping each other for service and sending people out into the community to faithfully proclaim the life-giving words of Jesus.

 Country NSW is littered with churches but almost every one battles significant challenges every single day.
 One of the most significant is the constant departure of young people from the country for study and work.
 Generations are missing from the church and the aging population on the land is mirrored in the church.
-The average age of church members in the Bathurst Diocese is 70 years old and there is almost no youth ministry anywhere.
-There are of course youth around but the church has not been able to connect with youth for decades.
+The average age of people living in Dubbo is 37.
+This means that there are of course youth and families around but the church has struggled to connect with these demographics in a way which has translated to active and committed church members and disciples of Christ.

 Wonderfully though, under the current Bishop Mark Calder, there is a new vision of ‘Sharing Jesus for Life’ that is driving change and hope.